indraneelpatil/bottleneck_guided_rrt/README.md

 ### Training :

 * Since data was limited for our prediction task, we have used transfer learning from a pre trained VoxNet trained on the Sydney Urban Objects Dataset.
-* Our manually labelled dataset in the labelled dataset folder consists of 200 data samples collected using a 10% Goal Biased RRT* on different hand engineered environments.
+* Our manually labelled dataset in the labelled_data folder consists of 200 data samples collected using a 10% Goal Biased RRT* on different hand engineered environments, where inputs are the voxelized environments, start and end points are 1D arrays of 3D points generated using rviz and outputs are the 1D arrays of three bottleneck points each.

 ## RRT* Implementation Details
 * [FCL](https://github.com/flexible-collision-library/fcl) : Collision Checking with environment